connorskees/connorskees.github.io/content/avx-png-filter.md

 test tests::bench_sub_sse2            ... bench:      86,573 ns/iter (+/- 1,004)
 ```

 Pretty much no improvement.
-We more or less wrote by hand what LLVM already optimized our naive implementation to be.
-It could be that we missed something in porting the C code, but that seems unlikely.
-In general, it doesn't seem that we can get a massive win here.
+We saw previously that LLVM was able to autovectorize our loop to operate on 4 bytes at a time already, so this is likely the explanation for why our explicit SIMD implementation isn't too much faster.
+It could be that we missed something in porting the C code, but that seems unlikely here.
+In general, it doesn't seem that we can get a massive win if we're stuck operating on `bpp` bytes at a time.

+#### Trying a Different Algorithm

 About a year ago, I had the idea to try solving the PNG filters using AVX and AVX2.
 AVX enables us to operate on 32 bytes at a time, compared to our current implementation that operates on at most 4 bytes at a time.
 If we're able to use AVX registers and instructions, we'd be able to operate on 8x the number of bytes as existing implementations of the filters.

-After playing around with the problem for a while, I realized that decoding the `sub` filter can be pretty trivially reduced down to a pretty well-studied problem called [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum)[^1].
+After playing around with the problem for a while, I realized[^1] that decoding the `sub` filter can be pretty trivially reduced down to a pretty well-studied problem called [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum).
 Prefix sum happens to be extremely easy to compute in parallel, which makes our problem a lot simpler.

 The idea behind parallel prefix sum is that you can trivially subdivide the problem and then combine the results of the separate executions.
 Let's take a simple example: